 For the most part one thing can certainly be agreed on is that the vast majority of people I have spoken to through rescuing and working with new adopters (whether they have experienced problems with their Romanian Rescue dogs or not) is that there is something ‘different’ and special about them.
 These dogs have amazing characters, deep souls and intuitive natures.
 They teach as much as they learn and can be the most rewarding dogs to share life with.

 There is a huge variety of dogs to choose from as well, small ones, big ones, fluffy ones, short coated ones, young ones, old ones, whatever you could want, many of them with beautiful markings and unusual coats.
 Unfortunately in this country, when a pedigree breed becomes popular it gets seriously over produced by breeders wanting to cash in on this popularity, and the result of this is our shelters very quickly become full of predominantly one breed.

 What’s Involved in Rescuing a Dog from Romania

-When you see a dog you like, you can reserve that dog and the rescuer will prepare it for travelling, arranging vaccinations, microchips, passports etc. The timescale for this to take place will depend on the age of the dog or puppy you have chosen, and whether or not it needs to be spayed or neutered before travelling.
+When you see a dog you like, you can reserve that dog if it is still in Romania and the rescuer will prepare it for travelling, arranging vaccinations, microchips, passports etc. The timescale for this to take place will depend on the age of the dog or puppy you have chosen, and whether or not it needs to be spayed or neutered before travelling.

-Bonafide Rescuers will offer back-up and support for the life of your Rommie Rescue dog, so you can be sure you will be supported in those early days settling your new dog in and throughout their life with you.
+Bonafide Rescuers will offer RESCUE BACK UP for the life of your Romanian Rescue, and support during those early days settling your new dog in.

 Tramp & Tasha.
 My Two Foster Puppies from Bianca Filip.
 Brasov, Romania